Want to fly business class to Europe on the cheap? Look no further.

 There’s also a “quiet room” – a cordoned-off area with loungers for jet-lagged travelers or passengers on long layover to grab a quick rest.
 From front to back, the entire lounge is decorated with a simple yet elegant style.
 It’s far from the fanciest lounge in the world, but the space as a whole is impressive.
 And even at peak departure times, it never feels busy or crowded.
 That’s all you can ask for.

-The lounge also has a fairly impressive spread of food, including hot entrees like chicken and peppers and ginger roasted lamb chops.
+While it’s smaller than other Flagship Lounges like the one in Dallas-Fort Worth (DFW), this one stands out.
+And that’s due in part to a fairly impressive spread of food, including hot entrees like chicken and peppers and ginger roasted lamb chops.
 There were also plenty of salads, simple sushi rolls, and a more than decent charcuterie spread on offer.
 Oh, and did I mention the full fridge of craft beer and the wine and champagne bar?